Duckonaut/reluax/README.md

 - `luajit`

 ## Installation
+Currently, the project is only supported on Linux and MacOS.

-This project is available through GitHub releases as a prebuild binary, or from `crates.io` through `cargo install reluax`, if you have the Rust toolchain installed.
+Reluax is available through GitHub releases as a prebuilt binary, or from `crates.io` through `cargo install reluax`, if you have the Rust toolchain installed.
 Alternatively, it is packaged as a Nix flake: if you have Nix installed, you can `nix run github:Duckonaut/reluax`.